sandstone-mc/sandstone-documentation/docs/libraries/block.md

             // Scan Mode
             'all'
           ), () => {
-            tellraw(Self, 'Above and below, it is all the same') }
+            tellraw('@s', 'Above and below, it is all the same') }
         )
       })